How to Make Window Boxes Look Good in Winter — For a Colorful and Blooming Curb Appeal

 Evergreen plants hold their own for months and will anchor your window box design in winter and beyond.
 They form a permanent display that allows the planting around them to be switched in and out seasonally.

-If you want an elegant, minimalist look, dwarf boxwood balls - available here from Amazon as affordable live plants - are a classic choice for evergreen structure.
-Alternatively try dwarf varieties of hebe or euonymus to get the look.
-Winter flowering heathers such as Erica carneaare also top picks for winter window box ideas
+If you want an elegant, minimalist look, Baby Gem Dwarf Boxwood from Amazon, is a classic choice for evergreen structure.
+Alternatively, try dwarf varieties of hebe or euonymus to get the look.

 3. Brighten your exterior by tucking in pockets of color

-Another good choice for tucking into window boxes, especially if they're going to be positioned in a shady or semi-shady spot, are primula (also known as polyanthus).
-These vigorous little plants will add scent and color to lift winter days, producing plenty of flowers and neat rosettes of foliage.
+Another good choice for tucking into window boxes, especially if they're going to be positioned in a shady or semi-shady spot, is primula (also known as polyanthus).
+These vigorous little plants will add scent and color to lift cooler days, producing plenty of flowers and neat rosettes of foliage.

 4. Introduce little elements of surprise to your design

 Consider adding some unique touches to customize your winter window box ideas.
-The dainty soft and furry silver catkins of pussy willow stems are one of the first signs of spring, and look particularly fine as part of a winter planting design.
+The dainty soft, and furry silver catkins of pussy willow stem are one of the first signs of spring and look particularly fine as part of a winter planting design.

-Alternatively add some foraged twiggy stems as an afterthought to an existing design.
-Winter window boxes look all the better with the addition of some evergreen boughs such as arborvitae, colored dogwood stems trimmed into bunches, or sculptural twigs to add height and definition.
+When arranging winter bouquets, add some foraged twiggy stems as an afterthought for an existing design.
+Winter window boxes look all the better with adding some evergreen boughs such as arborvitae, colored dogwood stems trimmed into bunches, or sculptural twigs to add height and definition.

 5. Use symmetry to create an eye-catching display